knpuniversity/rest/knpu/get-collection.rst

         ]
     }

 Awesome!
-Why did I put things under a ``programmers`` key?
-Actually, no special reason, I just invented this.
-But there *are* pre-existing standards for organizing your JSON structures, an important idea we'll talk about later.
+So why did I put the data under a ``programmers`` key?
+Actually, no special reason, I just invented this standard.
+I could have structured my JSON however I wanted.

-For now, we'll just worry about being consistent throughout the API.
+And actually, there are some pre-existing standards that exist on the web for organizing your JSON structures.
+These answer questions like, "should I put the data under a ``programmers`` key?" or "how should I organize details on how to paginate through the results?".

+This is real important stuff, but more on it later.
+For now, we just have to follow one golden rule: find a standard and be consistent with it.